jonaswuAndroidBootCamp/GoogleImageSearch-App/README.md

 In previous assignment I use [ActionBarSherLock](http://actionbarsherlock.com/), and for week2 assignment I try to use Google official ActionBar library [AppCompat](https://developer.android.com/intl/ko/tools/support-library/features.html#v7-appcompat).
 Here is an discussion session about *ActionBarSherLock* vs. *AppCompat* on StackOverflow.

+Also, based on previous assignment feedback, try to refactor source code based on **Organize packages by category** guideline, and use ViewHolder pattern to improve gridview performance!
 ## Open-source libraries used

 - [Picasso](http://square.github.io/picasso/) - Image loading and caching library for Android